Cognition and Social Cognitive Theory

 The Self: Situated, Transactional, and Possible

-The self holds a privileged status in information processing in that information that is irrelevant to the self is less likely to be noticed, scrutinized, assimilated, or used to guide social functioning.
+The self holds a privileged status in information processing in that information that is irrelevant to the self is less likely to be noticed, scrutinized, assimilated, or used to guide social functioning (see Leary & Tangney, 2012 for an extensive coverage of self and identity).
 Yet self-defining information is subject to the same memory and inference processes described thus far.
 For example, although we have enduring beliefs about ourselves, we do not have “a” self-concept so much as we have context-sensitive working self-concepts.
 That is, different representations of self are more or less likely to be activated and pulled into working memory at any given moment.
 Variability in this continually shifting subset of self-knowledge is part of why we can view and experience ourselves quite differently, depending on the context; for example, myself playing with my young child versus making a formal professional presentation, or winning an award versus receiving sharp criticism.
 The situational variability in the self-concept is important because it influences social functioning, often in ways not immediately evident to the individual.
 Social perceptions of others, as well as appraisals of self-worth and self-efficacy, reflect currently active self-schemas.

-We have also learned that the self-concept is not a catalogue of what “is,” but rather contains a variety of self-perspectives.
+We have also learned that the self-concept is not a catalogue of what “is” but rather contains a variety of self-perspectives.
 For example, in addition to our perceived actual selves, we maintain concepts of ideal and ought selves—conceptions against which we measure ourselves and grapple with discrepancies (Higgins, 1998).
 Self-conceptions bridge time and carry powerful influence; for example, the ways in which feared past selves and hoped-for future selves galvanize—positively or negatively—our attention and action.
-Cognitive representations of our future or possible selves, including goals, plans, aspirations, and fears, are often not well recognized by us, but may be wielding substantial influence (Dunkel & Kerpelman, 2006).
-As reflections of social contexts and transactions, self-schemas developed in response to adversity, such as trauma and illness, and social injustices such as poverty and discrimination are not immutable, but do manifest a kind of neural and psychophysiological embodiment of these formative factors.
+Cognitive representations of our future or possible selves, including goals, plans, aspirations, and fears, are often not well recognized by us but may be wielding substantial influence (Dunkel & Kerpelman, 2006; Oyserman & James, 2011).
+As reflections of social contexts and transactions, self-schemas developed in response to adversity, such as trauma and illness, and social injustices such as poverty and discrimination are not immutable, but they do manifest a kind of neural and psychophysiological embodiment of these formative factors.

 Hot Cognitions and Interfaces With Emotions